codedex-io/github-chapter-2-contributions/README.md

 Hi, my name is Malik!
 This was added on <20-09-2025> < <3 >

 Hi, my name is Dylan!
 I was here on 22-09-2025

+Hi, my name is Ismail Mahomed!
+This was added on 24-01-2024 🚀